Subsections of Deploy services

 Everything in this section is done under the target user account.

-Use something like sudo -u dumpthing -s
+Use something like sudo -u dumpthing -s to enter it.

 The following commands perform the initial setup, which provides an installation of the dump-things-service to query and encrich the TRR379 knowledge base.